Speed Of Light Science Notation

 The Speed of Light in Different Media

 While the speed of light in a vacuum is a constant, c, its speed changes when it travels through a medium like water, glass, or air.
 The speed of light in a medium is always less than c and is often expressed as a fraction of c, using scientific notation to represent the refractive index of the medium.
-The refractive index (n) is defined as the ratio of the speed of light in a vacuum to the speed of light in the medium (n = c/v).
+But the refractive index (n) is defined as the ratio of the speed of light in a vacuum to the speed of light in the medium (n = c/v).
 This concept is essential in optics and is often simplified using scientific notation for calculations involving Snell's Law and other optical phenomena.

 Frequently Asked Questions (FAQ)